Tiny-Earth/DiscoveryDatabaseGuide/site/src/pause.md

     Instead, keep the [Entry Types](entries/index.md) portion of this guide handy and consult it as necessary.

-`TODO paragraph telling them to plan ahead their research flow and possible database entries with their instructor`

-As you've been working, you may have also noticed several green "Status : Saved" tags on each of your entries.
+As you've been exploring the Discovery Database, you may have also noticed several green "Status : Saved" tags on some of your entries.
 So, next let's talk about the different statuses entries can have and how they fit into the flow of your Tiny Earth course!